Agia Sophia Stadium: Construction

 The construction of the stadium began with earthworks on 28 July 2017.
 The first phase of construction consisted of excavations and retaining works, which according to the initial planning would last for 5 months.
 Eventually, the first phase was completed on 5 December 2017.

 On 6 February 2018, it was announced that the company «ERMONASSA SA» would undertake the completion of the second phase regarding the construction of the stadium.
 These include, according to the official announcement, the remaining earthworks, the reinforced concrete main structure of the stadium, the construction of the concrete reinforced and prestressed pillars, and finally the construction and installation of the stands.
 The completion of this phase is planned to last 14 months.
 The works began on 12 February 2018.
 The third and final phase started on 30 March 2020 and was completed in early September 2022.

 Facilities

-OPAP Arena offers the following facilities, amenities and attractions.
+Agia Sophia Stadium offers the following facilities, amenities, and attractions.